dev-amanydv/Blogify/README.md

-# Blogify – A Modern Blogging Platform 📝🚀
+# InkWave – A Modern Blogging Platform 📝🚀

-**Blogify** is a sleek and powerful **blogging platform** built for developers, writers, and content creators.
+**InkWave** is a sleek and powerful **blogging platform** built for developers, writers, and content creators.
 It offers an intuitive interface, rich text editing, and powerful features to help you create and manage blog posts effortlessly.

 ## 🌟 Features